Standard aspiration (sampling) volume

 For most GASTEC detector tubes, if the colour change layer exceeds or does not reach the calibration scale during measurements with standard sample volumes, the concentrations outside of the calibration scale can be measured by changing the sample volume accordingly.

-*Although in principle, the lowest concentration can be measured with a maximum of 10 full pump strokes, this number needs to be reduced in some cases to ensure accuracy.
-Please check the instruction manual "number of pump strokes [n]" before measuring.
+Sampling is repeated until the discolouration stain reaches the minimum scale.
+Then the indicated value is read off the scale and divided by the number of strokes (or in some cases, multiplied by the correction factor to obtain the true concentration. *Although in principle, the lowest concentration can be measured with a maximum of 10 full pump strokes, this number needs to be reduced in some cases to ensure accuracy.
+Please check the instruction manual "number of pump strokes [n]" before measuring. |

-When the colour change exceeds the calibration scale Replace the tube with a fresh one, and sample with half of the standard volume.
-When the discolouration stain stays within the calibrated scale, the tube reading should be doubled (or in some cases, multiplied by the correction factor) to determine the true concentration.
+Replace the tube with a fresh one, and sample with half of the standard volume.
+When the discolouration stain stays within the calibrated scale, the tube reading should be doubled (or in some cases, multiplied by the correction factor) to determine the true concentration. *Although in principle, the highest concentration can be measured with a minimum of 0.5 pump strokes, this number needs to be increased in some cases to ensure accuracy.
+Please check the instruction manual "number of pump strokes [n]" before measuring. |

 Accuracy tolerance when using detector tubes